CodeYourFuture/JavaScript-Core-3-Coursework-Week1-London8-Archived/mandatory/thinking-like-a-programmer/task.md

 <!-- Write your answer here -->

+The most important quality for a programmer is the ability of problem solving,logical thinking and desire to learn.

 ## 2. When trying to solve a challenge, what should you do first?

 <!-- Write your answer here -->

+First of all you should understand the problem,diving to the problem and piecing out it If you are a visual learner you can draw a diagram or make a user interface to get better understanding of the problem

 ## 3. What should you do if you get stuck?

 <!-- Write your answer here -->

+-fixing a bug by debugging
+-Decomposition means splitting a big problem to some small problems.
+-explaining a problem to someone that can help you,sometimes while you explaining your problem you can solve this by yourself.